Crassostrea rhizophorae: Contaminant bioaccumulation

 C. rhizophorae shows a high tolerance to changing environmental conditions, which makes it suitable as a bioindicator in coastal ecosystems.
 As a filter-feeding species, it consumes phytoplankton and suspended particles, while also incorporating chemical contaminants present in the water.
 A single individual is capable of filtering approximately 50 gallons of water per day, increasing its probability of accumulating pollutants such as heavy metals, pesticides, and other compounds.

 Through this filtering activity, C. rhizophorae accumulates pollutants through bioaccumulation, a process in which the concentration of pollutants in marine organisms increases over time as they absorb substances from the environment.
 This process includes bioconcentration, where contaminants transfer directly from water into tissues.
 It also involves biomagnification, in which contaminants accumulate through dietary intake, resulting in higher concentrations in the higher trophic levels of the food web.
 Since seafood is a major source of human exposure to trace elements, contaminant levels in oysters are also relevant for evaluating potential risks to human health.

 Research conducted in Vitoria Bay shows that C. rhizophorae can bioaccumulate trace elements like arsenic to levels that may be potential risks to human health.
 The study used accepted risk indicators and found arsenic levels exceeded limits at many stations in the estuary, suggesting the possibility of health effects, including cancer risks over a lifetime.
 These findings emphasize the importance of understanding bioaccumulation in oysters, including how environmental factors like salinity can influence contaminant uptake and human exposure.

+Ecological services

+Crassostrea rhizophorae provides several key ecosystem services within tropical estuaries and mangrove systems.
+Its filter-feeding improves water quality by removing suspended particles and excess nutrients, while its reef structures help stabilize shorelines by trapping sediments and reducing wave energy.
+Oyster clusters create refuge and foraging habitat for a variety of fish and invertebrates, increasing local biodiversity and adding structural complexity to the seascape.
+These reefs also support seafood production by enhancing populations of recreationally and commercially important species.
+In addition, oyster growth and reef formation contribute to carbon sequestration and can stimulate primary production in surrounding waters.